RS

 The Mosaic Concept

-This focus led to the scrolling carousels concept, presenting news in a dynamic mosaic.
-This grid of cards allowed users to scan a comprehensive overview of global breaking news on a single screen.
+This focus led to the scrolling carousels concept, displaying news in a dynamic mosaic.
+This grid of cards would allow users to scan a comprehensive overview of global breaking news on a single screen.

 Wireframes & Functional Logic

-We refined the carousel concept by separating news categories into distinct, navigable stacks.
-We integrated core features including a breaking news ticker, live video streaming, customisable categories, and adjustable typography for accessibility.
+We refined the carousel concept by separating news categories into distinct, fluid stacks and integrated core features including a breaking news ticker, live video streaming, customisable categories, and adjustable typography for accessibility.

 Paper Prototyping

 To bridge the gap between digital design and physical reality, I printed prototypes at the exact scale of the iPad screen.
-These were used to manually gauge readability, font sizes, and the ergonomics of touch targets.
+Since the device had yet to be released, these physical models were the only way to manually gauge readability, font sizes, and the ergonomics of touch targets.

 The Secret Room Test